Logistics centres: the cornerstone of the supply chain

 Logistics centres are also associated with fulfilment and distribution centres, that is, spaces designated by companies to store, prepare and distribute their products.
 In other words, logistics centres are warehouses that have been adapted and modernised to be able to take on more logistics tasks, such as the receipt, internal transport, storage, preparation and distribution of goods.

-In this article, we’ll delve into the twofold definition of a logistics centre, their functions and the various types that exist.
+In this article, we’ll delve into the twofold definition of a logistics centre, its functions and the various types that exist.

 Logistics centres as a logistics activities zone